Technical program highlights

 What is the Practitioner’s Challenge?

-A chance to get together to with fellow symposium participants to practice applying systems approaches – this year systems thinking and system of systems – to a broad socio-technical problem.
+A chance to get together with fellow symposium participants to practice applying systems approaches - this year systems thinking and system of systems - to a broad socio-technical problem.
 It’s an opportunity to explore an interesting problem space and work with symposium attendees you might not otherwise meet.

 Why should I participate?

-- Let participants collaborate on a sociotechnical problem;
+- Collaborate on a sociotechnical problem;

 - Demonstrate the value of applying systems thinking and system of systems approaches to these types of problems;